senzomap2/five-card-poker-simple/README.md

 In this library, 3 of a kind is split to SET and WHEEL

 ## Straight Flush Split
-In this library, Straight Flush can either be: Straight Flush/Straight Flush Wheel/Royal Flush
+In this library, Straight Flush can either be: Straight Flush/Straight Flush Wheel/Royal Flush with different ranks.

-# To Build and Run
+## To Build and Run
 <code>sh run.sh</code>